Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 Notable Cerulium inventions from Azulihrun include Cerulium engines, levitating carriages, mechanical servants, and telescopic stargazing devices.
 The institute also holds significant authority over the study of Cerulium transportation like trains and airships.

 Aside from its industrial prominence, Azulihrun has always been a melting pot of diverse cultures, and even more so since the revolution.
 Flooded with arcane scholars and workers seeking opportunities, the metropolis grows exponentially in the last five years to keep up with the immigrant from the surrounding region.
-The constant territorial conflicts between [[01 World of Erythea/Atlas/Eblon/04 Caelindor\|04 Caelindor]], [[01 World of Erythea/Atlas/Eblon/04 Valcour\|04 Valcour]] and its neighboring nations has always been a constant source of immigrants and refugees for Pharousia.
+The constant territorial conflicts between [[01 World of Erythea/Atlas/Eblon/04 Caelindor\|Caelindor]], [[01 World of Erythea/Atlas/Eblon/04 Valcour\|Valcour]] and its neighboring nations has always been a constant source of immigrants and refugees for Pharousia.
 Other than human immigrants of all sorts, we also see Goblins refugees from Izbudar, halfings and kobolds from Caelindor and Valcour, Dwarven crafters from Dorn, Shemtej Felidae and Lizardfolk traders from the Nebet deserts, Tengu and Sunkeeper Felidae from Aerawan.
 Many of them now came to Azulihrun seeking a new beginning.

 Positioned along the Jade Sea's coastline with the roaring Morrowind River bisecting it, Azulihrun is split into two halves: the historical side housing the lower and middle class called the Azul, and the wealthy side next to the noble keep known as Aulihrun.
 The river feeds water into factory machineries while allowing goods to be shipped efficiently.
 Its major exports are Cerulium technology, fish, and culture in the form of entertainment and art.